shridharssg/Angular/Routing.md

   **[⬆ Back to Top](#table-of-contents)**

-65. ### What are the router imports?
+3. ### What are the router imports?
-    The Angular Router which represents a particular component view for a given URL is not part of Angular Core.
-It is available in library named `@angular/router` to import required router components.
+    The Angular Router is not part of Angular Core.
+It is available in library named `@angular/router` so need to import required router components.
 For example, we import them in app module as below,

     ```javascript
     import { RouterModule, Routes } from '@angular/router';